All Episodes

 That's a level that Ron Paul says is approximately equal to the median personal income of the American worker.

-If we are serious about this, fooling around the margins and all this spending isn't going to get it done.
+Fooling around the margins and all this spending isn't going to get it done.

-Genuine big spending cuts are the only thing that is going to bring us back into some semblance of ideas.
+Genuine, big spending cuts are the only thing that is going to bring us back into some semblance of ideas.

 Now, these are not really Ron Paul's ideas.